testvidya11/sense-ipython-module/README.md

 Stops worker dashboards.

-Dashboards' numerical IDs are available at key "id" in the dicts returned by list_workers and launch_workers.
+Dashboards' numerical IDs are available at key `id` in the dicts returned by list_workers and launch_workers.
 The return value is a dict of the same type.

 ```python